 2.)
 Loss of Granules

 Asphalt shingles contain a mineral granule coating that gives them a sandpaper-like texture.
 Unfortunately, hail storms can knock some of these granules loose, exposing the asphalt underneath to any future weather elements.
-As a result, your roof may lose some of its water resistance, creating the risk of leaks down the line.
+As a result, your roof may lose some of its water resistance, creating the risk of roof leaks down the line.

 3.)
 Sealing Strip Separation